Preserving and Sharing the

 July 4, 1901

 We are always looking for good quality, archival photos and postcards of the business areas, railroad depots and cities of Swift County.
 If you have any that you would be willing to permanently donate to the Museum we would be most grateful.
-We are especially lacking in imagery of Fairfield and Swift Falls.
+We are especially lacking in imagery of Swift Falls.

 Our Facebook page is regularly updated.
 While the update is always ongoing, we are now available to assist you in any way possible.
 And of course we are always looking for comments to help us improve the website and Facebook page.
 Thank you.